teppeis/history-of-ie-incompatible-sites-list/README.md

 # history-of-ie-incompatible-sites-list

-Thie repository archives history of https://edge.microsoft.com/neededge/v1.
+This repository archives history of https://edge.microsoft.com/neededge/v1.
 The XML is provided by Microsoft to redirect the incompatible sites from IE11 to Chromium Edge.

 Details: